Troy Day

 Over the last few years several papers have been published that contain data bearing on these issues, but as yet there is still no complete quantitative theoretical framework in which to interpret these results.
 Consequently, there are conflicting opinions about what we should expect to observe under different evolutionary scenarios.

+We are developing theoretical models aimed at predicting the outcome of coevolutionary interactions between males and females.
 We are also constructing theory that explores a number of related issues with the field of sexual selection, including the effects of spatial population structure, and the interplay between orgnismal life history patterns and evolution, and the evolution of male secondary sexual characters.
 A related project will also focus on drawing out the theoretical connections between various models of sexual selection and the theory of sexual conflict.

-3. Genomic Conflict and Imprinting
+4. Genomic Conflict and Imprinting

 One of the most intriguing types of evolutionary conflict documented occurs at the genome level.
 It need not be the case that different loci within a genome, or even different alleles at the same locus within a genome be acted upon in the same way by natural selection.
 For example, there is now good empirical evidence and theory suggesting that natural selection acts differently on alleles depending upon their parent of origin.
 In some cases this conflict appears to have resulted in the evolution of differential allelic expression depending upon whether the allele was inherited maternally or paternally (genomic imprinting).
 Although a strong body of theory has been developed to explain this specific phenomenon, the evolutionary processes involved are actually very general.

-We are using the mathemtical tools of kin selection to construct a more general theory of genomic conflict to understand how the form of genomic conflict that has resulted in the evolution of imprinting is related to other evolutionary conflicts.
+We are using the mathematical tools of kin selection to construct a more general theory of genomic conflict to understand how the form of genomic conflict that has resulted in the evolution of imprinting is related to other evolutionary conflicts.
 This theory is intended to illustrate how conflict between alleles owing to their 'parent of origin' is a special case of a much more general phenomenon of evolutionary conflict between different 'classes' of alleles.

 Copyright © Troy Day.
 All rights reserved.